risk-first/website/introduction/Development-Process.md

 - Actually, this functionality is mainly served by **Feature Z**...
 - which is already there but hard to find.

-The diagram below shows how this plays out.

 ![Development Process - Exposing Hidden Risks](images/generated/introduction/development_process_3.png)

+The diagram above shows how this plays out.

 This is a slightly contrived example, as you'll see.
 But let's follow our feature through the process and see how it meets reality slowly, and the [Hidden Risks](Glossary#hidden-risk) are discovered: